 Calculating Marketing ROI Vs. ROAS: What’s the Difference?

 But what is the difference between ROI and ROAS?
-How to calculate these advertising performance metrics, which of them actually you need to track, and who is the winner in the ROAS vs ROI battle?
+How do you calculate these advertising performance metrics, which ones should you track, and who comes out on top in the ROAS vs ROI battle?

 advertising metrics

-While both of these metrics point to your revenue, ROI shows what you ultimately receive after covering your expenses.
+While both of the metrics point to your revenue, ROI shows what you ultimately receive after covering your expenses.
 Expenses include marketing software subscription costs, marketing team member salaries, rewards, agency fees, etc.

 As other marketing costs aren’t included, it’s natural that ROAS will almost always be higher than ROI on ad spend.